tigattack/blog.tiga.tech/content/posts/veeam-b-r-notifications-in-discord/index.md

 This release adds the job's processing speed to the report, adds an update checker, and brings an option (disabled by default) to mention the specified Discord user when a job fails.

 ---

-If you have any problems with the script, please [open an issue](https://github.com/tigattack/VeeamDiscordNotifications/issues/new?assignees=&labels=bug&template=bug_report.md&title=%5BBUG%5D+) on the GitHub project.

 I always welcome feedback on my posts, please [contact me](/contact) if you have any.
 I'm also happy to answer any related questions if I know the answer.